desultory/ugrd/readme.md

 > On some systems, the EFI may remove entries that don't follow a particular format.

+### Bootloader configuration

+If a CPIO file is generated, it can be passed to the bootloader.
+Embedding the initramfs into the kernel is preferred, as the entire kernel image can be signed.

 ## Runtime usage

 `ugrd` runs the `init` script generated in the build dir.
 In cases where `agetty` is needed, all but basic initialization and the final switch_root are performed in `init_main.sh`.